regras/cbamf/README.md

 # cbamf
-Common Blocks and the Approaximate Matching Functions
+Common Blocks and Approaximate Matching Functions

 The source codes provided here are a result of a study present on the following papers: